Check Compensation

 Joanna Teljeur

 ATC has the enormous responsibility of making sure aircraft are safe on the ground and in the sky.
-While ground-based, the men and women who work in ATC have a particular area of airspace that they are responsible for supervising.
+While ground-based, the controllers who work in ATC are each responsible for supervising a particular area of airspace.

 ATC responsibilities include: